General store: United Kingdom

 Village shops are becoming less common in the densely populated parts of the country, although they remain common in remote rural areas.
 Their rarity in England is due to several factors, such as the rise in car ownership, competition from large chain supermarkets, the rising cost of village properties, and the increasing trend of the wealthy to own holiday homes in picturesque villages, consequently these houses which used to be occupied full-time by potential customers are often vacant for long periods.

-Of those villages in England who still have shops, these days they are often a combination of services under one roof to increase the likelihood of profit and survival.
+Of those villages in England that still have shops, these days they are often a combination of services under one roof to increase the likelihood of profit and survival.
 Extra services may include a post office, private business services such as tearooms, cafes, and bed and breakfast accommodation; or state services such as libraries and General Practitioner (GP) or Dental clinics; and charity partners such as Women's Institute (WI) coffee mornings held on the day most elderly villagers might collect their weekly pensions.